 Top picks:

-- Altamira — Mediterranean, elegant
+- Altamira — Mediterranean, elegant, reliably excellent

-- Philos Athens — All-day cafe culture
+- Philos Athens — All-day cafe culture done beautifully

-- Various high-end options on Patriarchou Ioakeim
+- Various high-end options on Patriarchou Ioakeim — Athens’ restaurant row for serious dining

 Vibe: Athens’ upscale neighborhood.
-Dress a bit nicer, expect higher prices.
+Dress a bit nicer, expect higher prices, and accept that the €6 cappuccino is part of the experience.

 Exarchia — Budget & Authentic#